finos/legend/docs/tutorials/services-create-service.md

 In the execution tab, users can create and edit their service query.
 By hitting the pencil icon button, users can edit the query using the [Query Builder](../concepts/legend-concepts.md/#query-builder).
 Users can make changes to the query either in the user-friendly form mode or in text mode.

-Additonally the bottom panel lets you define your execution context which represents the mapping and runtime used when executing your query,
+Additonally the bottom panel lets you define your execution context which represents the mapping and runtime used when executing your query.

 **Multi** Executions lets you use a service parameter to decide what execution context (mapping, runtime) to use.
 You can switch between multi and single using the top right icon on the context panel.